 From 1995 to 1999, as CFTC Director of Enforcement, Geoffrey oversaw its division responsible for investigating and prosecuting civil violations of the Commodity Exchange Act and CFTC regulations.

 Geoffrey was listed in The National Law Journal’ s “Governance, Risk and Compliance: Trailblazers & Pioneers 2014” and was selected as a Leading Lawyer in Derivatives Law by The Best Lawyers in America in 2010-2012 and 2017, and a Top Rated Securities & Corporate Finance and Securities Litigation Lawyer in Washington, DC. in Super Lawyers for 2010-12 and 2017-18.

 JD, Yale Law School, 1981; BA, Yale College, 1976 (with distinction, summa cum laude, phi beta kappa)

-Before joining the Bureau, Jeff served as a trial attorney at the United States Department of Justice, where he defended the United States in tort litigation, including suits seeking to hold the government liable for losses caused by Hurricane Katrina and Bernard Madoff's Ponzi scheme.
-Before that, Jeff served as an assistant county attorney for Miami-Dade County and as an associate at Sidley & Austin in Washington, D.C.
+Before joining the Bureau, Jeff served as a trial attorney at the United States Department of Justice; an assistant county attorney for Miami-Dade County; and an associate at Sidley & Austin in Washington, D.C.
 Jeff began his career as a judicial law clerk to the Honorable James Lawrence King, United States District Court for the Southern District of Florida.